NordicESMhub/NeIC_proposal/proposal.md

 #### Activity A:

+Remove comittment on the development of new ESMValTool diagnostic modules but put more emphasis on the usage of ESMValTool with a focus on the Nordic countries.

+- Enable the development of new diagnostic modules in ESMValTool (MetNo lead)
+- Tutorial or sharing expertise on these particular aspects

 - Design 3 ESMValTool diagnostic modules of interest to the Nordic countries
 - Development of diagnostic modules of interest to the Nordic countries
 - Deployment of the diagnostic modules